-There is no place quite like the beautiful Greek Ionian Islands.
+There is no place like the beautiful Greek Ionian Islands.
 The Mediterranean is not only renowned for its ancient history and civilization.
 But also the islands of the Greek archipelago; are its crowning jewel.
 These islands crowd the northeast part of the Mediterranean, sparkling in the sun.
-There are 3000 of them, yet only 140 of these islands are inhabited.
-The majority of the islands are in the Aegean.
+There are 3000 of them, yet only 140 of these islands have inhabitants.
+Most the islands are in the Aegean.
 The sea that lies between Greece and Asia Minor.
 But many also lie to the west, set between Italy and Greece.

 Beautiful Greek Islands History

 The rich and ancient history of the islands stretches back over four thousand years.
 Spanning countless generations and several unique civilizations.
 All the islands are beautiful, but each one has its own charm and history.
 Almost all have a natural beauty, with lazy coastlines and dazzling white beaches.
 The blue sea that sits along their coastlines ruffled in the summer by the cooling wind.
 There are villages, gazing at the sea from on high.
 Also castles, churches, and even monasteries are on many of the populated islands.
 The natural beauty is not the only draw to these islands, however.
 Another is the kind-hearted residents who welcome you in their melodious voices.
 Allowing you to experience their culture and bask in their world.